jecki/DHParser/documentation_src/StepByStepGuide.rst

    whether whitespace is to be considered insignificant.
 For example, a typesetter might not quite agree that whitespace at the beginning of a text is insignificant.
-And in our example, whitespace between words is considered as semantically insiginificant, because -- even though it is needed during the parsing process -- we know by definition that words must be separated by whitespace, so that we can safely leave it out of our data model (see below).
+And in our example, whitespace between words is considered as semantically insignificant, because -- even though it is needed during the parsing process -- we know by definition that words must be separated by whitespace, so that we can safely leave it out of our data model (see below).
    In fact, all whitespace in our example is thus considered as insignificant.